Visualize an entire plane filled with pregnant women. Now imagine that plane crashing and killing everyone on board on a weekly basis.

 Do you think this would make the news?

-We don’t hear about it because it rarely happens over here in Vancouver – let alone North America – or any other westernized country for that matter.
-And it’s because of this that it is called a ‘silent statistic.’
+We don’t hear about it because it rarely happens North America, or any other westernized country for that matter.
+And it’s because of this, that it is called a ‘silent statistic.’

-I myself had no idea what maternal mortality was until I was asked to do some background research for a documentary film based in Uganda.
-The film, Eddibu (The Gap), ended up being an Official Selection in the Montreal World Film Festival in September 2007.
-Here is an excerpt of Eddibu.
+The film, titled, Eddibu (The Gap), ended up being an Official Selection in the Montreal World Film Festival in September 2007.

 So what can you do to help?